bouteillerAlan/grid/README.md

 ## Features

 - Toggles the grid overlay on and off with `Ctrl+G`.
+- Switches between column and Van de Graaf grids with `Ctrl+L`.
+- Cycles through different Van de Graaf grid types with `Ctrl+K` when in Van de Graaf mode.
+- Toggles the display of horizontal lines with `Ctrl+K` when in column grid mode.
-- Configurable number of columns, gutter width, and margin width for both mobile and desktop views.
+- Configurable number of columns, gutter width, margin width, and horizontal line spacing for both mobile and desktop views.
 - Responsive grid that adapts based on a customizable breakpoint.
-- Displays grid information (number of columns, gutter width, margin width, breakpoint, viewport type) on the second press of `Ctrl+G`.
+- Displays grid information (number of columns, gutter width, margin width, horizontal spacing, breakpoint, viewport type) on the second press of `Ctrl+G`.
 - Hides the grid and information on the third press of `Ctrl+G`.

 ## Configuration